What if I don’t like what the insurance company is offering for my car?

 Car Accident Damage Insurance Value

 If the collision was the other driver’s fault, and you have comprehensive collision coverage, you have a choice.
 You can have the other driver’s insurance repair or replace your car or have your insurance take care of it.
-If you do not have comprehensive collision coverage and the accident was the other driver’s fault, then the other driver’s insurance company is responsible for paying for the damage to your vehicle.
+If you do not have comprehensive collision coverage, it depends if the accident was the other driver’s fault.
+If the crash was the other driver’s fault, their insurance company is responsible for paying for the damage to your vehicle.

 What is the insurance company required to pay you for your vehicle after a crash?

-If you have YOUR insurance pay for the damage to your vehicle, they will subtract the amount of your deductible from what they owe you.
+If you have YOUR insurance pay for the damage to your vehicle, they will subtract the amount of your deductible from your payment.
 However, if the accident was the other driver’s fault, your insurance company will obtain reimbursement from the other driver’s insurance company.
 They will then repay the deductible to you.
 Please call us to have this explained in more detail.

 What happens if my vehicle is ‘totaled’ after a car accident?